A Sampling of Cases Handled by David Allen

 friend right outside the vehicle, and his 3 year old son found the

-police officer following trial after an arbitration appeal.
+following trial after an arbitration appeal.
 See:

 Snohomish County Superior Court, May 2010.
 Everett Police Officer

-charged with murder in the second degree and manslaughter in the
+charged with murder in the second degree and manslaughter in the first

-returned verdicts of not guilty on all charges.
+verdicts of not guilty on all charges.
 See:

 United States v.
 Bonnar, United States District Court, Western District of Washington, December 2008: King County Sheriff’s deputy charged in criminal indictment with violation of civil rights and committing perjury in his testimony before a grand jury, based on an incident where deputy allegedly assaulted female drug suspect after a car pursuit.
 Jury returned not guilty verdicts on all counts.
 The deputy was returned to duty.
 See: www.ahmlawyers.com/pages-2010/news/2008-12-23-news-bonnar.html